Applies to: Nerdio Manager for MSP (NMM)

 This section specifies the criteria used to determine when additional hosts will be powered on or created to service user login demand.

-Available sessions will maintain the number of available sessions by scaling out and scaling in within the limits of Host Pool Sizing and maximum number of sessions per host.
+Available sessions will maintain the number of available sessions by scaling out and scaling in within the limits of Host Pool Sizing and the maximum number of sessions per host.
 The system will automatically calculate the available session desktop capacity and try to maintain up to the number of spare desktops specified.
 It is possible for the maximum number of desktop sessions to be constrained by the Host Pool Sizing parameters, which take precedence.

 Scale in restrictions: